In this article I describe a plan for assessing a child's grip and also the finger action for drawing short lines / handwriting strokes.

 The other important aspect of an effective pencil grip is the position of the wrist.
 The wrist should be held straight or slightly extended with the end of the pencil shaft pointing backwards past the shoulder.

+Children with hypermobile fingers often adopt a grip with the thumb in adduction.
+Notice that the pencil shaft is stabilised between the thumb and the side of the middle finger.
 In the picture on the right positioning of the fingers allows for small movements of the fingers. |

 Observing a child's pencil grip when drawing long lines